sys-bio/vscode-antimony/README.md

 <em>(Pop up for setup)</em>
 </p>

-* On the other hand, if a user does not have a SBML or Antimony file, they can open the Command Palette (Ctrl + Shift + P for Windows, Cmd + Shift + P for Mac) and type "Open Antimony Start Page".
+* On the other hand, if a user does not have a SBML or Antimony file, they can open the Command Palette (Ctrl + Shift + P for Windows, Cmd + Shift + P for Mac) and type **Open Antimony Start Page**.
 This will open a simple Antimony page, which will allow for the installation of the virtual environment.
 <p align=center>
 <img src="docs/images/startPage.png" width=75%>
 <br/>